Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 The Roman Colosseum – What Did I Think?

 So, once you get here you begin to see there is so much more around the area.
-Before I actually decided to buy a ticket for the Colosseum I had a good wander around.
-I went inside a church and I wandered how much I could see without actually paying for a ticket.
+Before I actually decided to buy a ticket for the Colosseum I had a good wander around but I couldn’t come here and not explore it.

-You will see that the largest part of this site is the Forum.
+Coming here you will also see that the largest part of this site is the Forum.
 In a way I wanted to explore this more than the Colosseum.
 It really just looks like there is so much more here to see.
-I actually paid for the ticket hoping to get in here, with the Colosseum really only an afterthought.
+I actually paid for the ticket hoping to get in here, with the Colosseum really only an afterthought but I unfortunately never did get to see both.

-The ticket unfortunately I bought I got too late to gain access to the forum.
-The ticket guard said you typically need about 2 hours and it was under 2 hours until the site closed.
-I still had the opportunity to go into the Colosseum though and this definitely made up for it.
+The ticket guard said people coming here typically need about 2 hours and it was under 2 hours until the site closed so I was too late.
+Although, I still had the opportunity to go into the Colosseum which was the main thing.

 What Is The Roman Colosseum Like Inside?